dh_installdocs(1) — Linux manual page

 ignored in compat 10 or earlier).

-Note that this is not the same as the --sourcedirectory
+Note that this is not the same as the --sourcedirectory option

-this option, since dh_installman automatically looks for
+option, since dh_installman automatically looks for files in

 --doc-main-package=main-package